Contact Us Today (424) 372-3112

 Further, registration as a sex offender under Penal Code 290 PC could be ordered by the judge.

-Some offenders could submit a petition for exclusion from the California Megan's Law website but must still register with local law enforcement agencies.
+Some offenders may submit a petition for exclusion from the California Megan's Law website, but they must still register with local law enforcement agencies.
 This offense is considered a deportable crime of moral turpitude for a non-citizen defendant.

 Constitutional Rights